dobromyslov/codenarc-idea/README.md

 ## Build

-To build the plugin run `./gradlew buildPlugin`.
+To build the plugin run `./gradlew clean buildPlugin`.
-Take the file from `build/distributions/codenarc-idea-7.0.1-SNAPSHOT.zip` and install it in IDEA.
+Take the file from `build/distributions/codenarc-idea-7.0.4.zip` and install it in IDEA.

 ## Upgrading CodeNarc